flakeed/openai-completion/README.md

 # openai-completion
-A package with which we can use OpenAI completion
+A package with which we can use OpenAI-completion